"We respect the past as we create legacy for the future"

 The Watervale Hotel is half way through three distinct stages of development over a two year period.

 In the first stage we have renovated the front bar, bar dining rooms and private dining rooms, as well as turned our veranda into an outdoor dining space.
 We have respectfully and tastefully renovated in a style that reflects rural Australia in the 1920’s and 1930’s.
-We have taken the floor back to the original Baltic pine boards and added to the pressed tin installed during this period.
+We have taken the floor back to the original Baltic pine boards, and adding to the pressed tin originally installed during this period.

 We have begun the re-development the outside area behind the Hotel into a large beer and wine garden with an all new glass fronted kitchen.

-The new kitchen will be opened before March 2020 and will feature:
+The new kitchen will be opened in March 2020 and will feature:

--A kitchen bar that can be used for in kitchen dining, training or cooking schools.
+-A ‘Chef’s Table’ that can be used for in-kitchen dining, training or cooking schools.

 -A dedicated preparation kitchen that will also be used to produce Penobscot Farm produce.